 - Do you want an open source tool or a SaaS?

 - How many monitors would you like to run and how often?

 - What type of budget do you have?

-- Will you need additional services like a RUM tool or a log management solution?
-It’s easy enough to focus on one product that solves your need, but do debug your issues.
-You’ll probably need to get a solution for real user monitoring, log management and infrastructure monitoring.
+- Will you need additional services like a real user monitoring tool or log management software?
+It’s easy enough to focus on one product that solves your need but do debug your issues.
+You’ll probably need to get a solution for real user monitoring, log management, and infrastructure monitoring.
 This means that if you are using a single product solution, you’ll have to look somewhere else for these, having you spend more time and money on this.

 - How many people in your organization will use the application?
 Some solutions will charge you for every extra seat at the table and the price can go exponentially higher if you happen to have large teams.

 - How often do you plan on running your tests?
 How complex are they going to be?

 - How many testing locations would you need and in what regions?

 - Do you need to look behind a firewall or not?